andriusstank/downhill/intro/part1.md

 ~~~

 Here `dry` is the mass of empty rocket, `fuel` is the mass of the fuel,
 both measured in kilograms.
-Mass ratio is a dimensionless real number.
+Mass ratio, as well as its gradient, are
-Gradient of mass ratio is also dimensionless number.
+dimensionless real numbers.
 It was intentionally chosen so, in order to avoid circular reasoning.
 Let's compute gradients of `dry` and `fuel`, starting backpropagation
 from `ratio`: